Website icon Xpert.Digital

 Name: _hjShownFeedbackMessage

-This is done so that the incoming feedback will immediately load as minimized when you navigate to another page where you want it to appear.
-Expiry date: after one year
+Purpose: This cookie is set when you minimize or add to the incoming feedback.
+This ensures that the incoming feedback loads immediately as minimized when you navigate to another page where it should be displayed.

 How long and where is the data stored?

-We have installed a tracking code on our website, which is transmitted to the Hotjar servers in Ireland (EU).
-This tracking code contacts Hotjar's servers and sends a script to your computer or device that you use to access our site.
-The script collects certain data related to your interaction with our website.
+We have integrated a tracking code into our website that is transmitted to Hotjar servers in Ireland (EU).
+This tracking code contacts Hotjar's servers and sends a script to your computer or device using it to access our site.
+The script collects certain data regarding your interaction with our website.
 This data is then sent to Hotjar's servers for processing.
-Hotjar has imposed a 365 day data retention period on itself.
-This means that all data that Hotjar has collected and that is older than one year will be automatically deleted.
+Hotjar has imposed a 365-day data retention period on itself.
+This means that all data collected by Hotjar that is older than one year is automatically deleted.

 How can I delete my data or prevent data storage?

 Hotjar does not store any of your personal data for analysis.
-The company even advertises with the slogan “We track behavior, not individuals”.
-You also always have the option to prevent the collection of your data.
-All you have to do is go to the “opt-out page” and click on “Deactivate Hotjar”.
+The company even advertises with the slogan "We track behavior, not individuals" (meaning "We track user behavior, but not identifiable, individual data").
+You always have the option to prevent the collection of your data.
+To do this, simply go to the "Opt-out page" and click on "Disable Hotjar."
 Please note that deleting cookies, using your browser's private mode, or using a different browser will result in data being collected again.
-You can also activate the “Do Not Track” button in your browser.
-In the Chrome browser, for example, you have to click on the three bars at the top right and go to “Settings”.
-There you will find the option “Send a “Do Not Track” request with browser access” in the “Privacy” section.
-Now just activate this button and Hotjar will not collect any data.
+You can also activate the "Do Not Track" button in your browser.
+In Chrome, for example, click on the three bars in the upper right corner and go to "Settings."
+There, in the "Privacy" section, you will find the option "Send a 'Do Not Track' request with browsing traffic."
+Simply activate this button, and Hotjar will no longer collect any data.

-More details about the privacy policy and what data is collected and how Hotjar can be found at https://www.hotjar.com/legal/policies/privacy?tid=311246121 .
+More details about the privacy policy and what data is collected by Hotjar and how it is collected can be found at https://www.hotjar.com/legal/policies/privacy?tid=311246121.